dylan-lang/opendylan/documentation/website/source/index.rst

-Dylan is a multi-paradigm programming language that includes support for functional and object-oriented programming, and is dynamic while providing a programming model designed to support efficient machine code generation, including fine-grained control over dynamic and static behaviors.
-It was created in the early 1990s by a group led by Apple Computer.
+Dylan is a multi-paradigm functional and object-oriented programming language.
+It is dynamic while providing a programming model designed to support efficient machine code generation, including fine-grained control over dynamic and static behaviors.

 .. raw:: html